Removal Explanations

 Evidence That It Works

-Jhaver et al. (2019) looked at the behavior of Reddit users who had at least one of their posts removed over a three month period and compared how likely they were to break a subreddit's rules again (i.e. have another post removal) depending on whether:
+Jhaver et al (2019) looked at the behavior of Reddit users who had at least one of their posts removed in a given subreddit over a three month period and compared how likely they were to break that subreddit's rules again (i.e. have another post removal) depending on whether:

 • They received an explanation for why their posts were removed;